cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 ## Prologue

 As most software, mdcms envolves with time.
-You may want to upgrade mdcms to receive new features or bug fixes.
+You may want to upgrade mdcms for new features or bug fixes.
 This guide demonstrates the process, explaining the rationale as well.

 ## Synopsis

-Here are pseudo commands to upgrade mdcms:
+Here are two-step pseudo commands to upgrade your mdcms repo:

 ```shell
 $ cd path/to/your/mdcms/site
 $ git pull https://github.com/cwchentw/mdcms.git
 ```

 Technically, you merge your mdcms snapshot with the master branch of mdcms repo.
-We will indicate what you should be aware in the following text.
+In the following text, we will indicate what you should be aware.

 ## No Upgrade at all

+The upgradation is not mandatory.
+You may keep publishing your posts without any upgradation as long as your site runs smoothly.

 ## Things You should not Touch mostly